CSCI 150

 A short quiz will be given at the end of class on most Wednesdays.
 Each quiz will contain one or more short problems that should be solvable within 10 minutes.

 Missing a quiz is excused if the student communicates to the instructor prior to class that day that it is necessary for the student to miss class.
+A student may book an office hours appointment to take a quiz missed due to an excused absence.

 Labs